|

 attended dog shows and researched every breed and decided that Briards

-lifelong love affair.
-This picture was taken shortly after she
+on Peter Pan and stole my heart.
+This picture below was taken shortly after she

 started developing symptoms of lymphoma which would steal her from me WAY